fakecoinbase/simplensolidslashD9ZB93LES8/SUBMISSION.md

 These files are documented with comments.

-### Other Relevant Files
+Other relevant source files:

 - [evm.cpp](src/evm.cpp) This is the standalone environment used as base for tests
 - [tester.py](tests/tester.py) This is the script that coordinates the execution of tests in standalone mode
 - [tester-eosio.py](tests/tester-eosio.py) This is the script that coordinates the execution of tests on the local EOSIO node
-- [deploy.py](tests/sol/deploy.py) This is the script helps packaging EVM bytecode into unsigned transactions to be used in the raw action
+- [deploy.py](tests/sol/deploy.py) This is the script helps packaging EVM bytecode into unsigned transactions to be used with the `raw` action
 - [WSYS.sol](tests/sol/WSYS.sol) This is the sample ERC-20 contract that implements Wrapped SYS (WSYS)

 ### Changes to EOSIO software

-It does not make much sense to implement the crypto primitives required by the EVM in WebAssembly.
-It exhibits poor performance and bloats the binary.
+It does not make much sense to implement the crypto primitives required by the EVM in WebAssembly as it exhibits poor performance and bloats the binary.
 Therefore we have introduced 7 additional intrinsics to the EOSIO contract environment:

 - evm_keccak256
 - evm_ecrecover